Toronto, Ontario – April 23, 2021

 Like Mr. Kaufman, the students of Bluewater and countless others, victims of bullying want their voices heard and the gaps in the system addressed.
 Unfortunately, in today’s system, the dollar amounts on these lawsuits are the only thing making anyone take notice.

-Stand Against Bullying
+Stand Against Bullying In Schools Canada

 At a 2011 conference hosted by the Canadian Association for the Practical Study of Law in Education, a team of psychologists and lawyers presented a paper titled “Education’s perfect storm,” which advocated an increase in lawsuits against schools to bring about greater awareness and action.
 The paper echoes my thoughts exactly: we should not blame the bully, but rather hold responsible those with the resources to make a systemic change.